The 5 Countries That Produce the Most Sugar

 India

 Taking the crown as the world’s largest sugar stocks producer is India, with a whopping 34.3 million metric tons produced in the 2021-22 season.
-This dominance is likely due to a combination of factors like favourable tropical climate, vast agricultural land, and government support for sugarcane farmers.
+This dominance is likely due to a combination of factors like favorable tropical climate, vast agricultural land, and government support for sugarcane farmers.
 Key production regions in India include Uttar Pradesh, Maharashtra, and Karnataka, which house approximately 500 operational sugar mills.
 In the 2019/20 season, these three regions were responsible for a staggering 82% of India’s total sugar stocks production.

 Brazil